MPriv32/eks-gitlab-terraform/README.md

 - **S3 Remote Backend**: Terraform state management with S3 backend
 - **Security Groups**: Granular network policies for ALB-to-node and inter-service communication

-The infrastructure is designed for cost-effective, single-node deployments with HTTP-only access through an Application Load Balancer.

 ## Prerequisites

 - Terraform >= 1.0